History of Alexei Popyrin in Timeline

 February 2019: Davis Cup Debut

-In February 2019, Alexei Popyrin made his Davis Cup debut for Australia.
+In February 2019, at the age of 19, Alexei Popyrin made his Davis Cup debut for Australia, winning his first rubber against Bosnia and Herzegovina in Adelaide.

-In July 2019, Alexei Popyrin qualified for the main draw of the Wimbledon Championships and lost to Daniil Medvedev in the second round.
+In July 2019, Alexei Popyrin qualified for the main draw of the 2019 Wimbledon Championships where he lost to Daniil Medvedev in the second round.
 In the same month, he received his first direct acceptance into the ATP 250 tournament in Atlanta, where he lost in the quarterfinals.

 Alexei Popyrin ended 2019 with an ATP singles rank of 97.

-In 2019, Alexei Popyrin received a wildcard in the Australian Open, and achieved his first Grand Slam win by defeating Mischa Zverev in straight sets.
+In 2019, Alexei Popyrin received a wildcard into the Australian Open and achieved his first Grand Slam win by defeating Mischa Zverev.
+He followed this up by beating Dominic Thiem and lost in the third round to Lucas Pouille.

 Alexei Popyrin ended 2020 with an ATP singles rank of world No. 113.

-In 2020, Alexei Popyrin entered the main draw of the Australian Open as a direct entry.
+Alexei Popyrin entered the main draw of the 2020 Australian Open as a direct entry.

 Alexei Popyrin ended 2021 with an ATP singles ranking of world No. 61.